Maltodaxtrin/Portraits-for-Cowled-Menace/README.md

 ## Thanks and Acknowledgements

-Credits to smeagolheart for a couple portraits from his awesome mod Portraits Portraits Everywhere.
+Credits to smeagolheart for a few portraits from his awesome mod Portraits Portraits Everywhere, applied here.
+Credits also to aditya777 from deviantart for the Zallanora portrait.

 ### Tools Used in Creation